Close

 Step 1: Determine Your Visa Category

 Identify the correct visa type based on your travel purpose, nationality, and intended duration of stay.
-Tourist visas, business visas, and residence permits have distinct requirements and processing procedures.
+Tourist visas, business visas, temporary residence permits, and special category visas have distinct requirements and processing procedures.
+Many nationalities enter Costa Rica visa-free for up to 90 or 180 days depending on their country of origin.

 Step 2: Document Collection and Preparation